zhengqili/Neural-Scene-Flow-Fields/README.md

 The code is tested with Pytorch >= 1.2, the depdenency library includes PIL, opencv, skimage, json, scipy.

 ## Video preprocessing
-(1) Download Midas Model from ..., and put it on the directory "nsff_scripts"

-(2) Run the following commands to generate required inputs for the models
+(1) Download example input videos with SfM poses estimated from COLMAP: https://colmap.github.io/ (2) Download Midas Model from ..., and put it on the directory "nsff_scripts" (3) Run the following commands to generate required inputs for the models
 ```bash
     # Usage
     # create camera intrinsics/extrinsic format for NeRF